BertZZ/CV/README.md

 ## Interests
 I play all kinds of Games.
-Strategy games, board games, Magic The Gathering all of which help to improve my critical thinking and decision making skills.
+Strategy games, board games and card games like Magic The Gathering, all of which help to improve my critical thinking and decision making skills, all of which is helpful when trying to solve code problems.